cmar28/RecipeVault/README_AI_RECIPE.md

 ### Running the Service

-The AI service needs to be running alongside the main application to process recipe images.
-To start the AI service:
+The AI service is now automatically started when the main application runs.
+You don't need to start it separately.

-1. Open a new terminal
-2. Run the command: `./start_ai_service.sh`
-3. Keep this terminal running while using the application
+> **Note**: If needed, you can still manually start the AI service with `./start_ai_service.sh`, but this is no longer required.

 ### Error Handling

 - If an image does not contain a recipe, the user will be notified
-- If the AI service is not running, the user will be informed to start it
+- If there's an issue with the AI service, the application will display an appropriate error message
 - The original image is not stored, only the extracted recipe data

 ## Technical Implementation